canonical/snapd/docs/interfaces.md

 ### pluggable-storage

-Can access filesystems mounted on USB drives or SD cards
+Can access files from pluggable storage in /media and /run/media

 * Auto-Connect: no